superstarlifter/doc/docs/getting_started/uploadingdata.md

 <img src="../assets/upload_select.png"  style="width:600px" class="border"></img>

 3. The workbook is saved as a data domain
-4. Choose to add or ignore each collection the domain
+4. Choose to add or ignore each collection to the domain

 <img src="../assets/add_ignore.png"  style="width:600px" class="border"></img>